Reflections: The Haiti Experience (June 2012)

 “So many of the Haitian people touched my heart and made me a better person without even knowing it, and for that I am forever grateful.”

-(Read more about Chelsea’s experience serving the people of Haiti »)
+(Read more about Chelsea’s experience working with the people of Haiti »)

 Reflection of Maggie Jacques: